josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdextension/gdextension_file.md

 Property | Type | Description
 -------- | ---- | -----------
 **entry_symbol** | String | Name of the entry function for initializing the GDExtension.
-This function should be defined in theregister_types.cppfile when using godot-cpp.
+This function should be defined in the`register_types.cpp`file when using godot-cpp.
 Adding this is necessary for the extension to work.
 **compatibility_minimum** | String | Minimum compatible version.
 This prevents older versions of Godot from loading extensions that depend on features from newer versions of Godot.**Only supported in Godot 4.1 or later**